gravitational/teleport/examples/chart/teleport-daemonset/README.md

 kubectl create secret generic license --from-file=license-enterprise.pem
 ```

+This license will **not** be added to Teleport nodes running via the `DaemonSet`, as a license is only needed when running the auth server role.

 ## Installing the chart

 Make sure you read `values.yaml` and edit the appropriate sections (particularly the root cluster configuration) before